Mar-Issah/Color-Chooser/README.md

 ## Getting Started

-This is JavaScript Web application which runs in the browser.
+This is JavaScript web application which runs in the browser.
 You need a V8 engine to run JavaScript program.
 For the purpose of this project I used Google Chrome browser.

 ### Installation